tektoncd/pipeline/docs/container-contract.md

 As such, it is always recommended to explicitly specify a command.

 When `command` is not explicitly set, the controller will attempt to lookup the entrypoint from the remote registry.
+If the image is a private registry, the service account should include an [ImagePullSecret](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/#add-imagepullsecrets-to-a-service-account)

 Due to this metadata lookup, if you use a private image as a step inside a `Task`, the build-pipeline controller needs to be able to access that registry.